Naveenkumarnr-2002/Java-String-Problems/README.md

 ![Screenshot 2025-03-22 211241](https://github.com/user-attachments/assets/81be521d-33ac-475a-a972-6ac286a2b353)

-Method for find Students Name Starts with “A”
+Method for finding Students' names that start with “A”

 ![Screenshot 2025-03-22 211319](https://github.com/user-attachments/assets/569a0140-36da-4b82-9435-bd36a73f7297)

-Using Lambda Expression and Stream API for Filtering List
+Using Lambda Expression and Stream API for Filtering a List

 ![Screenshot 2025-03-22 211408](https://github.com/user-attachments/assets/6c8c1a76-b85e-444c-a90f-474a8cf7ecd7)